 |It’s necessary to be in charge of the classroom.||It’s beneficial to let adults work things out for themselves and organize themselves.|

-Over the last century, a number of adult learning theories have gained prominence.
+To distinguish the critical aspects of adult learning, education theorists and psychologists had to elaborate theoretical frameworks that would reinvent learning practices beyond the school and college gates and move them to workplaces.
+Over the last century, a number of different theories have gained prominence.
 There’s no single theory that explains how and why adults learn best; however, each one sheds light on a particular aspect of adult learning.
-You can study the theories to gain insight into what motivates adults to learn, and use this knowledge as a building block for your instructional design efforts.

 We’ve made a review of six of the most popular adult learning theories to see how each can be used to support overall learning needs.

-Developed by Malcolm Knowles in 1968, andragogy is described by its creator as the art and science of helping adults learn.
-We’ve already covered the main assumptions of this theory when comparing adult and child learners.
-And here are four principles of the andragogic (or andragogical) approach:
+Developed by Malcolm Knowles in 1968, the concept of andragogy is described by its creator as the art and science of helping adults learn.
+We’ve already covered the main assumptions of this adult learning model when comparing adult and child learners.
+Malcolm Knowles elaborated the four main principles of adult learning that andragogy is famous for.

 Farm Bureau, a rural service organization, takes an andragogic approach to designing training for volunteer leaders and Board of Director candidates.
 The training program diagnoses learning needs and sets objectives through mutual negotiation with each learner.
 Participants are expected to actively engage in activities, discuss the practical value of their learning, and apply what they learn to their leadership roles.